omersiar/go-microepoch/README.md

 </details>
 </p>

+I chose Go Language because of [its exponential growth](https://blog.golang.org/8years) in popularity and of course for its deliverability.

 Go applications can be executed within incredibly small containers, once you link all the dependencies to the executable, you would not need Go runtimes to run your application, after all, Go is essentially designed for cloud computing.

 <p>